How Artificial Intelligence Is Helping Fight COVID-19

-While there is some question about the quality of data that is being documented through artificial intelligence technology, there is little debate that the benefits of the technology outweigh the concerns of using it.
-And although the healthcare industry has its challenges with managing large volumes of data, opportunities inherent in the implementation of a data lake, combined with the power of artificial intelligence, will benefit those organizations willing and able to invest in the solutions necessary to drive real-time analysis of data at this critical juncture.
+However, the COVID-19 pandemic has reinforced the important role artificial intelligence-powered solutions play in healthcare.
+Even though there is some question about the quality of data that is being documented through artificial intelligence technology, there is little debate that the benefits of using artificial intelligence to help fight COVID-19 outweigh the concerns.
+Combined with the implementation of a data lake, the power of artificial intelligence and large volumes of data will benefit the organizations willing and able to invest in the solutions necessary to enable real-time analysis of data at this critical juncture.

-It will be some time before we know how effective artificial intelligence was in fighting COVID-19.
-But there is no doubt that continued technological advancements and innovation will result from these uncertain times — and with those improvements, we can expect to see artificial intelligence technology playing a bigger role in fighting this crisis and whatever may be in store in the future.
+It will be some time before we fully understand the effectiveness of how artificial intelligence can help fight COVID-19.
+Still, there is no doubt that continued technological advancements and innovation will result from these uncertain times —and with those improvements, we can expect to see artificial intelligence playing a bigger role in fighting this crisis and whatever may be in store in the future.

 Inovalon and design®, Inovalon® are trademarks of Inovalon, Inc.